Skip to content

 Guidelines

-• Use $(...): ALWAYS use the $(...) syntax for command substitution instead of backticks.
+• Use $(...): ALWAYS use $(...) for command substitution instead of backticks.

 Advantages of $(...)